 Those who persecute God’s suffering servant(s) rightfully deserve his retributive justice both now and forever.

 This passage contains some of the harshest language to be found in the psalter.
 Beginning with repeated requests for his enemies’ temporal destruction (vss.
 22-25), the psalmist brings his imprecations to a climax with calls for their eternal damnation (vss.
 27 & 28).
-In essence, he is asking God to show his enemies no mercy for their treatment of his suffering servant (vs. 26).
+In essence, he is asking God to show no mercy to his enemies for their treatment of his suffering servant (vs. 26).
 Is such a vindictive spirit appropriate here or anywhere in Scripture for that matter?

 Clearly it is appropriate, otherwise these expressions would never have found their way onto this passage.
 Jesus while hanging on the cross prayed very graciously, “Father, forgive them, for they do not know what they are doing” (Lk.
 23:34).
 Yet, he also spoke much harsher words to his disciples earlier: “Things that cause people to sin are bound to come, but woe to that person through whom they come.
 It would be better for him to be thrown into the sea with a millstone tied around his neck than for him to cause one of these little ones to sin” (Lk.
 17:1 & 2).